 Step 1: Head over to Bluehost.com

-You simply need to head over to Bluehost.com and click on the green button that says Get Started Now to choose your hosting package:
+You simply need to head over to Bluehost.com and click on the dark blue button that says Get Started to choose your hosting package:

 Step 2: Choose your blog hosting plan

 On the next page, feel free to select the Basic plan on the left.
 It’s cheap and has all the features you need right now: